phlume/GH_Email-Gen/README.md

 <a name="lic"></a>
 ### License###
-_GarE_ by Chad Fillion is
-licensed under the [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
+*_GarE_* by Chad Fillion is licensed under the [GNU GENERAL PUBLIC LICENSE](https://www.gnu.org/copyleft/gpl.html).
 This applies to all documents and translations in this repository.